- Jobber Blueprint /

-In this article, we’ll take a look at the 6 common types of plumbers and the services they offer their clients.
+In this article, we’ll highlight the six common types of plumbers and the services they offer to help you choose the route that best matches your goals.

 How much do plumbers make?

-Depending on the company you work for, plumbers may also enjoy benefits such as:
+Depending on the company you work for, plumbers may also enjoy other benefits such as:

 - Flexible work schedules